 A defined benefit pension system requires a sophisticated actuarial analysis of both assets and liabilities.
-When the liability exceeds assessed assets, all participating employers of the State retirement system pay an employer contribution, usually a required percentage of reported salaries.
-The State's payments (as well as payments by local government employers for their employees, and employee contributions) go into the Common Retirement Fund (CRF), which, as of March 31, 2016, has a fiduciary net position of \$183.6 billion.
+When the liability exceeds assessed assets, all participating employers of ERS and PFRS pay an employer contribution, usually represented as a required percentage of reported salaries.
+The State's payments (as well as payments by local government employers for their employees, and employee contributions) go into the Common Retirement Fund (CRF), which, as of March 31, 2017, has a fiduciary net position of \$197.6 billion.
 The CRF holds the assets of both ERS, the system for civilian State and local government employees, and PFRS, the system for State and local government police officers and firefighters.
 The State Comptroller is the sole trustee of both of these systems.
 Previous market changes have caused commensurate upward and downward shifts in the employer contribution rate.
 In the late 1990's, for example, the need for the State's annual pension payment was nearly eliminated by the extraordinary market returns of the Common Retirement Fund.
 Conversely, the financial crisis in 2007-08 caused a dramatic increase in the State's annual pension payment.
-Significant benefit enhancements (including the "tier equity" enhancements, the elimination of the required three percent employee contribution by Tier 3 and Tier 4 employees after ten years of service and the implementation of cost of living adjustments) which were approved in 2000 also contributed to such increases.
-However, as the market gradually improves and new employees are assigned to the new Tier 6, the employer contribution should begin to level off and eventually decline.
+Significant benefit enhancements (including the "tier equity" enhancements, the elimination of the required three percent employee contribution by Tier 3 and Tier 4 employees after ten years of service or ten years from date of membership and the implementation of cost of living adjustments) which were approved in 2000 also contributed to such increases.
+However, more recently the employer contribution rates have been declining due to improved investment performance and the assignment of new employees to Tier 6.

-The new Tier 6 was enacted by Chapter 18 of the Laws of 2012 and all new employees hired on or after April 1, 2012 are assigned to Tier 6.
+The new Tier 6 was enacted by Chapter 18 of the Laws of 2012 and all new employees hired on or after April 1, 2012, that were not previously a member of one of the public retirement systems of the State, are assigned to Tier 6.